As approved at an AGM on 25th March 2018 and cricket AGM 23rd January 2022

 - Between the parties involved.

-- By reference to the appropriate Club Section Secretary, Junior Tennis Coordinator, Cricket Colts
+- By reference to the appropriate Club Section Secretary, Junior Tennis Coordinator, Cricket Juniors

-- Coordinator or the Club Welfare Officer who will determine the course of action to be followed.
+- Coordinator or the Club Safeguarding Officer who will determine the course of action to be followed.

 - By reference to the appropriate Section or Club Committee.